About Tia

 My pedagogy is most influenced by Maria Montessori.
 However I and the way I work have been influenced by so many others, in many cases not within the realm of education.
 Education is above all a human act, and we must treat it with the reverence and humanity it deserves.

-We will form a mixed-age community built upon democratic principles, aligned with those of our society.
 The children will explore the whole world through their own physical and mental activity, that is, through talking, thinking, discovering and generating their own output.
 Through this, they will practice their skills of questioning, imagination, communication and persistence.

 Outside my work